STANDARD TERMS AND CONDITIONS

 (a) you fail to pay any amount in full within 30 days of the due date under a contract;

-(c) you are a company and you are subject to a change in control from that existing on the date you entered into your first contract with us (control in this clause has the meaning given in section 50AA Corporations Act 2001);
+(c) you are a company, and you are subject to a change in control from that existing on the date you entered into your first contract with us (control in this clause has the meaning given in section 50AA of the Corporations Act);

-21.2 You may terminate all or any contracts by notice to us if we become an externally-administered body corporate (within the meaning of section 9 the Corporations Act 2001).
+21.2 You may terminate all or any contracts by notice to us if we become subject to an insolvency event.
 You may terminate a specific contract with us if (a) we are in breach of any of our material obligations under that contract, (b) you have notified us of the breach and (i) we have failed to rectify the breach within 14 days of such notice, or (ii) the breach is not capable of remedy and we have failed to pay you reasonable compensation for the breach within 14 days of such notice, and (c) our breach would under general law give you a right to terminate that contract.

 22. Specifications and Drawings